Topics Map > Guide

 1. The course list table with the course PHM SCI 679 highlighted in blue.
 The Footnote field is highlighted with a red box around it.
 The number "2" is in the field.

-4. Click OK.
-Footnotes will show up at the end of the course title.
+4. Click the green OK button.
+Footnotes will show up at the end of the course title in superscript text.

 • Course list with two footnotes highlighted with a red box around each.